mcrossover97/CO2REAKT/README.md

 ## Overview

 CO2REAKT is a comprehensive numerical framework developed to calculate CO₂ solubility in saline and acidic solutions.
-Built on the Reaktoro chemical simulator (https://github.com/reaktoro/reaktoro), this framework includes three solvers and two datasets essential for accurate solubility calculations.
+Built on the Reaktoro chemical simulator (https://github.com/reaktoro/reaktoro), this framework includes three solvers and a dataset essential for accurate solubility calculations.

 ## Datasets